chaldea-center/chaldea/README.md

 ### Installer

-You can download binary assets in [release](https://github.com/chaldea-center/chaldea/releases) page for Android, Windows, macOS and Linux.
+You can download binary assets in [release](https://github.com/chaldea-center/chaldea/releases) page for Android, Windows and Linux.

 ### Web